CS-SI/eodag/docs/plugins_reference/auth.rst

 using *matching settings* :attr:`~eodag.config.PluginConfig.matching_url` and :attr:`~eodag.config.PluginConfig.matching_conf` as configuration parameters.
 Credentials are automatically shared between plugins having the same *matching settings*.
+Authentication plugins without *matching settings* configured will not be shared and will automatically match their provider.

 Authentication plugins must inherit the following class and implement :meth:`authenticate`: